akakou-setup/report-compiler/README.md

-# kujira-tool
+# report-compiler

-A framework for tool consits of docker image.
+A environment for compiling reports.